fxkuehl/keyboard/layout.md

 * Build a more representative English text sample
 * Investigate other languages (German, being my first language, is a good starting point)
 * Investigate optimizing layouts for two languages (e.g. German and English)

+# Conclusion

+It was demonstrated that keyboard layouts can be algorithmically optimized.
+A quality function was defined, which can be computed efficiently.
+A simulated annealing algorithm was developed, which is able to converge on a set of good solutions, which significantly outperform existing keyboard layouts in common metrics.

+It was shown in a few examples, that the choice of input text or texts affects the generality of the solution.
+More work is needed to build a representative sample of the English language.
+Other languages can be considered in the future.
+In particular it would be interesting to optimize keyboard layouts for multiple languages.

+Some tweaks to the quality function could improve the results further and make manual tweaks of the generated solutions unnecessary or purely cosmetic.

 ---